joakim/kay/README.md

         greet "Joe"  -- "Hey, Joe!"
 ```

-A receptor is a function that's defined directly on a cell, not assigned to any field.
-Here's the `greet` function as a receptor:
+A receptor is a method that's defined directly on a cell, not assigned to any field.
+Here's the `greet` method as a receptor:

 ```lua
 host: